bazad/sysctl_coalition_get_pid_list-dos/README.md

 ## Timeline

 I reported this issue to Apple on September 21, 2017.
-It was assigned CVE-2017-13833.
+It was assigned ~~CVE-2017-13833~~ CVE-2017-7173.
 Apple fixed the issues in [macOS 10.13.2] and [iOS 11.2].

 [macOS 10.13.2]: https://support.apple.com/en-us/HT208331
 [iOS 11.2]: https://support.apple.com/en-us/HT208334

+(Apple has since discovered that CVE-2017-13833 was previously assigned to a different issue and reassigned this issue CVE-2017-7173.)

 ## License